Reid, Jenkins differ over Kap's ties to coalition

 Jenkins called it "disappointing" that he found out about Reid's decision to break from the coalition through the media.

 The Eagles safety has been demonstrating for social justice since Week 2 of the 2016 season.
-He indicated on Wednesday that if the potential partnership with the league can properly "amplify the voices of players" when it comes to the issues that they have been trying to draw attention to, that he would no longer see the need to protest.
+He indicated on Wednesday that if the potential partnership with the league can properly "amplify the voices of players" when it comes to the issues that they have been trying to draw attention to, then he would no longer see the need to protest.

-Reid said he received a text from Jenkins on Wednesday morning asking him if he'd be comfortable ending the demonstrations if the NFL made a donation to the player coalition.
+Reid said he received a text from Jenkins on Wednesday morning asking him if he would be comfortable ending the demonstrations if the NFL made a donation to the player coalition.

 "At that point, that was the last straw for me," Reid said.
-"He had a conversation with the NFL, we agreed that multiple people would be in all conversations with the NFL, it wouldn't just be him solely so he didn't stand by his word on that.
-At no point did we ever communicate that an agreement with the NFL would end the protests so for him to come to that point with the league, it was the last straw for me."
+"He had a conversation with the NFL, we agreed that multiple people would be in all conversations with the NFL, it wouldn't just be him solely, so he didn't stand by his word on that.
+At no point did we ever communicate that an agreement with the NFL would end the protests, so for him to come to that point with the league, it was the last straw for me."